- By sahlhealth

 What happens during menopause?

 A woman is born with a specific number of eggs arrested in a vegetative state.
 Every woman is unique and thus, the number of eggs varies from woman to woman.
-Once a woman hits maturity, her hormones surge and her reproductive period begins.
-These eggs can be fertilized by a sperm.
+Once a woman hits maturity, her hormones surge and her reproductive period begin.
+These eggs can be fertilized by sperm.

 Menopause occurs when all the eggs have either been used up, either fertilized or expelled through menstruation.
 There is a natural reduction in the hormone levels secreted by the ovaries.

 When does a woman usually experience menopause?

 It is dependent upon the remaining eggs.
 Hence, all women can experience menopause at different ages of their lives.
 However, most women go through this change after 40 years.